Graylyn: Fire and reconstruction

 On June 20, 1980, a fire started in the house during a performance on the lawn by the Winston-Salem Symphony.
 Nearly 7,000 people watched as the fire extensively damaged the interior of the house.
 The following day, James R. Scales, the president of Wake Forest University at the time, announced that Graylyn would be rebuilt and restored to its 1932 appearance.
 The restoration of the mansion and Bernard Cottage was completed in 1984 at a cost of $6,000,000.

 Current usage

 Graylyn is currently used as a conference center and contains 85 guest rooms and fifteen meeting rooms.
-Graylyn has five separate buildings for guest accommodations, including the Manor House, the Mews, Bernard Cottage, Gardener's Cottage and the Bungalows.
+Graylyn has five separate buildings for guest accommodations: the Manor House, the Mews, Bernard Cottage, Gardener's Cottage and the Bungalows.